Filtering

 v1/games?curation-not=1

-Where the preceding column value does not equal the value specified.
+Where the preceding field value does not equal the value specified.

 ?curation-not=1